vibhanshu-mishra/samsara-hos-audit/README.md

 Not all drivers in a Samsara account are active at any given time.
 Fleets often have drivers on leave, between assignments, or no longer active but still in the system.
 Auditing all of them wastes time and creates noise.

 The script determines whether a driver is active by checking their HOS cycle data.
-Drivers whose cycle clock shows no real activity — meaning Samsara's system auto-reset their cycle rather than them starting a genuine new shift — are automatically skipped.
+Drivers whose cycle clock shows no real activity — meaning Samsara's system auto-resets their cycle rather than them starting a genuine new shift — are automatically skipped.
 Only drivers with confirmed real activity are included in the audit.

 ---